Heating field guide

 Combustion and oxygen context

-Why furnace safety concerns belong in a different decision bucket
+Why furnace safety concerns need a faster response

 Heating repair is not only about comfort.
 Combustion equipment depends on proper air, venting, and safe operation.
-That is why gas odor, alarm activity, or unstable ignition should change the tone of the whole conversation immediately.
+Gas odor, alarm activity, unstable ignition, or repeated shutdowns should move the situation into a faster-response category right away.

 Technician inspecting a residential gas furnace.